-- Free Guidebook – I always love getting a free guidebook with the purchase of a city pass.
-It won’t replace a full guidebook, but it will provide you with some basic information about Dublin’s historic sites.
+- Free Guidebook – I always love getting a free guidebook with the purchase of a sightseeing pass.
+It won’t replace a full guidebook, but it will provide you with some basic information about Dublin’s historic sights.
 And hey, it’s free!

 - Convenience – One of the best reasons to order a Dublin Pass is that it’s super convenient.
 Instead of booking all of your sightseeing separately, this single pass covers your entry to the vast majority places you want to go anyway.

-Overall, the Dublin Pass provides a good value for those wanting to see the city’s major sites.
+Overall, the Dublin Pass provides a decent value for those wanting to see the city’s major sights.
 For most people, the pass saves both time and money.
 Unfortunately, there are a couple of glaring omissions that can’t go unmentioned.

 Who Is the Dublin Pass Good For?

 The Dublin Pass provides a good value, but it isn’t right for everybody.
-I’d recommend the Dublin Pass for:
+We’d recommend the Dublin Pass for:

 - Visitors with Short Stays – The Dublin Pass is great if you want to see a lot in a short amount of time.
-If you’re like most travelers, you’ll probably only spend a few days inside of Dublin itself.
+If you’re like most travelers, you’ll probably spend only a few days inside of Dublin itself.
 (Truth be told, that’s probably all you need.)
-The Dublin Pass helps you efficiently explore the city’s top sites, both in terms of time and money.
+The Dublin Pass helps you efficiently explore the city’s top sights, both in terms of time and money.

 - Those Without a Sightseeing Plan – If you don’t have a sightseeing plan and don’t want to spend a lot of effort creating one, the Dublin Pass practically does it for you.
-With free entry to over 25 attractions, just select a few you’d like to see each day, and you’re done.
+With entry included to over 35 attractions, just select a few you’d like to see each day and you’re done.
 No buying tickets, no waiting in line, and no stress.

 - Slow Travelers – For those who want to take their time exploring the city, a Dublin Pass may not be the right fit.
+Unlike the London Explorer Pass, this pass is only good for up to 5 days.
 If you can only make it through one attraction a day, you’re not going to get enough value from the pass to make it worth it.

-- Those Not Interested in Sightseeing – If your Dublin goals don’t include sightseeing, a city pass isn’t for you.
+- Those Not Interested in Sightseeing – If your Dublin goals don’t include sightseeing, this pass isn’t for you.
 You can still enjoy your time in by walking around and soaking up the atmosphere.

 How to Buy Your Dublin Pass

 Buying your Dublin Pass is super simple.
-Just follow this link to purchase your Dublin Pass online!
+Get your Dublin Pass here!

 Dublin Pass Review: The Bottom Line

-As a self-professed lover of city passes, I think the Dublin Pass has a lot to offer.
-With free entry to over 25 of Dublin’s top attractions, the pass usually makes financial sense for those who will visit 2 or 3 spots a day.
+As a self-professed lover of sightseeing passes, I think the Dublin Pass provides a decent value.
+With admission to over 35 of Dublin’s top attractions, the pass usually makes financial sense for those who will visit 2 or 3 spots a day.
 Additionally, you’ll get to skip the lines at some of the biggest attractions (including the Guinness Storehouse), saving you valuable time on your trip.

-Even though the pass excludes two of my favorite sites (Trinity College’s Long Room/Book of Kells and Kilmainham Gaol), I still think it’s worth it for most visitors.
-You can easily work those two sites into your plans over a 3-day stay in Dublin.
-So, if you’re looking to save time and money while visiting Dublin, the Dublin Pass definitely deserves some consideration!
+Even though the pass excludes two of my favorite sights (Trinity College’s Long Room/Book of Kells and Kilmainham Gaol), I still think it’s worth it for most visitors.
+You can easily work those two sights into your plans over a 3-day stay in Dublin.

 Thanks for reading, and I hope you enjoy your time in Dublin.
 Until next time, happy traveling!